Friday, December 22, 2017

 If someone asked you to worship Baal, Molech, Dagon or one of the other pagan gods listed in the Bible, no doubt you would refuse, right?
 And you would never worship Satan, would you?

-What if Satan took Baal or Molech or Dagon, the false gods we've all rejected, dressed him up in a red suit, white beard, big smile, twinkly eyes – are you still going to reject him?
+But what if Satan took Baal or Molech or Dagon, the false gods we've all rejected, dressed one of them up in a red suit, white beard, big smile, twinkly eyes – are you still going to reject him?

-Who could possibly have arranged a celebration that encourages your kids to direct their petitions to Santa instead of to God?
+Who could have arranged a celebration that encourages your kids to direct their petitions to Santa instead of to God?
 Call the Santa hotline?
 Write Santa a letter?
 Put out food and drink offerings for him?
+To thank Santa - or no one - for gifts rather than thanking their hard-working parents?

 Could it be, possibly, in the words of the Church Lady, “SATAN?”

 Bill K. Underwood is a columnist and author of several books.
-You can help support this channel by purchasing a book at Amazon.com.
+You can help support this site by purchasing a book at Amazon.com.

 Wednesday, November 22, 2017